 1.65 ounces (1/2 cup) cocoa powder

 15 ounces (3 1/3 cups + ) cake flour

 1 1/2 teaspoons baking soda (1/4 tsp. less if you’re making a large sheet cake)

 6 egg yolks

 Preheat your oven to 350 degrees.
 Pour the water into a small saucepan and bring to a simmer.
 Whisk in the cocoa powder until it’s completely incorporated and allow the mixture to cool.
 Add the vanilla.
 Sift the flour into a large bowl, add the salt, baking powder, baking soda and HALF the sugar.
 Set that aside also.
 Next, combine the remaining sugar and shortening in the bowl of a stand mixer fitted with the paddle (beater) and cream them thoroughly, about two minutes.
 Beat in the eggs one at a time, then the yolks all at once.
 Stir in about a third of the flour, then half the chocolate mixture, another third of the flour, etc. until everything is incorporate.
-Scrape the mixture into a greased 9″ x 13″ cake pan and bake about half an hour until the cake springs back in the middle when touched.
+Scrape the mixture into a greased, parchment-lined 9″ x 13″ cake pan and bake on a middle rack for about half an hour until the cake springs back in the middle when touched.